FridahWatetuMuthoni/DSA-PYTHON/README.md

 Trees are hierarchical data structures
-Array, Linked list, stack, queue are linear data structures The height of a node is the number of edges on the longest path between that node and a leaf
+Array, Linked list, stack, queue are linear data structures The height of a node is the number of edges on the longest path between that node and a leaf A binary tree can either be balanced or unbalanced.
+In a balance tree the difference in height of the left and right subtree of every node should not be greater than one.
+An unbalanced binary tree is a binary tree that has a difference of more than 1 between the right subtree and left subtree.

+### Binary Tree Rules
+1. Has at most two children
+2. Exactly one root
+3. exactly 1 path between root and any node

+### Binary Tree Terminology
+1. Node: Each circled letter in the preceding diagram represents a node.
+A node is any data structure that stores data.
+2. Root node: The root node is the first node from which all other nodes in the tree descend from.
+In other words, a root node is a node that does not have a parent node.
+In every tree, there is always one unique root node.
+The root node is node A in the above example tree.
+3. Subtree: A subtree is a tree whose nodes descend from some other tree.
+For example, nodes F, K, and L form a subtree of the original tree.
+4. Degree: The total number of children of a given node is called the degree of the node.
+A tree consisting of only one node has a degree of 0.
+The degree of node A in the preceding diagram is 2, the degree of node B is 3, the degree of node C is 3, and, the degree of node G is 1.
+5. Leaf node: The leaf node does not have any children and is the terminal node of the given tree.
+The degree of the leaf node is always 0.
+In the preceding diagram, the nodes J, E, K, L, H, M, and I are all leaf nodes.
+6. Edge: The connection among any given two nodes in the tree is called an edge.
+The total number of edges in a given tree will be a maximum of one less than the total nodes in the tree.
+An example edge is shown in Figure 6.1.
+7. Parent: A node that has a subtree is the parent node of that subtree.
+For example, node B is the parent of nodes D, E, and F, and node F is the parent of nodes K and L.
+8. Child: This is a node that is descendant from a parent node.
+For example, nodes B and C are children of parent node A, while nodes H, G, and I are the children of parent node C.
+9. Sibling: All nodes with the same parent node are siblings.
+For example, node B is the sibling of node C, and, similarly, nodes D, E, and F are also siblings.
+10. Level: The root node of the tree is considered to be at level 0.
+The children of the root node are considered to be at level 1, and the children of the nodes at level 1 are considered to be at level 2, and so on.
+For example, in Figure 6.1, root node A is at level 0, nodes B and C are at level 1, and nodes D, E, F, H, G, and I are at level 2.
+11. Height of a tree: The total number of nodes in the longest path of the tree is the height of the tree.
+For example, in Figure 6.1, the height of the tree is 4, as the longest paths, A-B-D-J, A-C-G-M, and A-B-F-K, all have a total number of four nodes each.
+12. Depth: The depth of a node is the number of edges from the root of the tree to that node.
+In the preceding tree example, the depth of node H is 2.

 ### Types of Binary Trees
 1. Full Binary Tree = a full binary tree is where each node either has two descendants or no descendants